nicholaspegler/checkout/README.md

 # checkout
-This is a .NET Core API application written to act as a Payment Gateway, this includes a Swagger UI.
+This is a .NET Core API application written to act as a Payment Gateway, this includes a Swagger UI and a Mock Bank Api.

 ## Getting Started
 Project can be built locally using Visual Studio (F5)